 Here are the three most common methods of waterproofing from the inside, and the applications of each:

 This method of interior basement waterproofing is usually used when the quantity of water entering your basement is minimal.
 In circumstances where the soil surrounding your foundations is damp enough to seep through but without creating the danger of a flood, coating the interior surface of the walls with a waterproof emulsion may prevent the growth of mildew and the sensation of dampness from pervading the basement.

-The main disadvantage of this method is that moisture could build up in the soil outside the walls without you realizing it, until it reaches the point where it presses against the walls and causes them to bow inwards and crack.
-This may never happen, however, so it’s a judgement call your plumber will have to make based on your budget and the condition of your basement.
+The main disadvantage of this method is that moisture could build up in the soil outside the walls without you realizing it until it reaches the point where it presses against the walls and causes them to bow inwards and crack.
+This may never happen, however, so it’s a judgment call your plumber will have to make based on your budget and the condition of your basement.

 A plastic membrane can be used on the interior or exterior of the basement.
 Ideally, it should be installed outside the walls between the wall surface and the surrounding earth.
 It’s usually manufactured with a dimpled pattern that helps to create a cushion of air between the two, to prevent the soil from ever coming in contact with the walls.
 It offers a solution for homes where waterproofing the exterior is impossible for reasons such as:

 - Landscaping and the location of trees or garden features

 Like waterproof wall coatings, the membrane can only be used in situations where the risk of flooding is small and the basement waterproofing is needed to prevent dampness.